NJUNLP/knn-box/README.md

 # step 3. lanuch the web page
 bash start_app.sh
 ```
-You will get a web page look like this
+You will obtain a web page look like this.
+Have fun playing with it.
 ![](https://s1.ax1x.com/2022/11/15/zVMxtx.png)
 ![](https://s1.ax1x.com/2022/11/15/zVQKgS.png)